For millions of people across companies large and small, Slack is where work happens every day.

-As your team moves more work into Slack, you’ll likely find yourself in more channels – some of which you practically live in, others that you simply check in passing.
-With this new experience, users on paid subscriptions will be able to organise their channels, direct messages and apps into customisable sections within their sidebar.
-It’s that easy.
-Now you can prioritise what deserves your attention.
+As your team moves more work into Slack, you’ll likely find yourself in more channels—some of which you practically live in, others that you simply check in passing.
+With this new experience, users on paid plans will be able to organize their channels, direct messages and apps into customizable sections within their sidebar.
+Boom.
+Now you can prioritize what deserves your attention.

-Name your sections as you see fit (emoji included), drag and drop any channel and conversation inside and order those sections according to how you work best.
-For example, a few high-priority conversations could fit under an “☎️Urgent” section that sits at the top of your list.
+Name your sections as you see fit (emoji included), drag and drop any channel and conversation inside, and order those sections according to how you work best.
+For example, a few high-priority conversations could fit under an “☎️Urgent ” section that sits atop your list.

 Essential tools, at your fingertips

-Slack integrates with all the essential work tools that organisations rely on.
+Slack integrates with all the essential work tools organizations rely on.
 And we’re making it far easier to discover and use those tools, without the need to switch between multiple windows and tabs.
-Instead, you’ll just click shortcuts – a new lightning bolt icon next to the message input field – and kick off work with an app.
+Instead, you’ll just click shortcuts—a new lightning bolt icon next to the message input field—and kick off work with an app.
 Pretty nifty, right?

-In the coming weeks, you’ll see more of your favourite apps for Slack become accessible through shortcuts.
+In the coming weeks, you’ll see more of your favorite apps for Slack become accessible through shortcuts.
 These make it easy to: